-Compare the 2021 Honda Civic Sedan LX vs Sport Trim Levels.
+Compare the Civic LX vs Sport.
 What is the difference?

 The LX and Sport trims use the same type of engine.
 It's a four-cylinder model that can generate 158 horsepower.
 Though it's not the quickest off the line, the engine is definitely sufficient.